#lessgo

 Group Camps

-The camps listed below are accessible to individuals.
+The social activities listed below are designed to support young people with complex needs, including complex trauma and neuro-developmental conditions such as autism, ADHD, and FASD.
 Please note that these camps are not supported by grants or donations, which means that a fee applies as indicated on each camp's tile below.
-If you (or your child) are an NDIS or Carer Gateway participant, please talk to your plan manager, support coordinator, or case manager (as applicable) before you register.
-The camps are fully catered and supported by a group of experienced and qualified staff with a high staff-to-participant ratio (at least 1:3, often 1:2).
+If you (or your child, or your client) are supported by the NDIS, Carer Gateway, Targeted Care Packages, or another government program, please talk to your plan manager, support coordinator, or case manager (as applicable) before you register.
+All programs are fully catered, equipped, and supported by a group of experienced and qualified staff with a high staff-to-participant ratio (at least 1:3, often 1:2).
 The locations, itineraries, and activities are spectacular!
-The key goal for each of our camps is to ensure each individual participant grows as a result of their experience with us.
-Our staff are trained and we use youth and social work approaches to deliver our adventure therapeutic programs.
-So, of course you will have a magic and exciting adventure while you (or your child) come(s) along, but you get a whole lot more than that.
-Oh, and the food is actually decent and healthy.
-Forget stale sandwiches - you'll get some proper tucker!
+Our staff are trained and we use youth and social work approaches to deliver our programs.
+So, you will have a magic and exciting adventure while you come along, but you get a whole lot more than that - the primary goal of the program is to enhance social and cognitive skills, and support your personal growth.

 Referrals can be made by NDIS participants or their primary carer, Carer Gateway staff, Child Protection Services, Justice Services, and individuals who are able to self-fund their participation.